iterative/dvc.org/content/docs/command-reference/import-url.md

 about the data source, so the import can be updated later if the data source has changed (see `dvc update`).

-💡 The `--to-remote` option lets you store an import [on remote storage](#straight-to-remote) without using the local file system.
+💡 The `--to-remote` option lets you store an import on a [DVC remote](/doc/command-reference/remote) without using the local file system.

 > Note that the imported data can be [pushed](/doc/command-reference/push) to
 > remote storage normally.